epsilon537/boxlambda/docs/tools/debugging.md

 ### *Ignoring Packet Error, Continuing...*

-When GDB is connected to a Verilator target, you might occasionally get an annoying *'Ignoring packet error, continuing...'* message in the GDB console.
+When GDB is connected to a Verilator target, you might occasionally get an annoying `Ignoring packet error, continuing...` message in the GDB console.
 This happens because GDB's interaction with a running Verilator model is slow.
 You can avoid the message by increasing GDB's `remotetimeout` value.
 The default value is 2 (seconds).
 On my system, increasing the value to 10 does the trick.
 In the GDB console, or your `~/.gdbinit` file, enter the following command:

 ```
 set remotetimeout 10